Active vs Passive: Present & Past Simple Exercises

 PRESENT PERFECT OR PRESENT PERFECT CONTINUOUS

 Created on July 04, 2020 PRESENT PERFECT OR PRESENT PERFECT CONTINUOUS Really learn the difference between the Present Perfect and the Present Perfect Continuous with this quiz.
-1 / 48 I ______ all the questions in this exercise. haven't answered haven't answered / haven't been answering 2 / 48 I _______ (do) this exercise for 5 minutes. have been doing ...
+1 / 48 We ________ (finish) our homework.
+We still have another exercise to do. haven't finished haven't been finishing 2 / 48 What's that glass on the floor?
+I ____ (just / ...
 Read More